rob10campbell/PRoPS-colloids_setup/02-HOOMDblue-Install-Guide.md

 (VirtEnv) $ mkdir build && cd build
 ```
 Configure (ignoring the GPU requirements)<br>
-*Note: This may give you a warning (for developers).
+*Note: This may give you a warning for developers.
 As long as there are no errors the configuration is successful and you can safely ignore the warning.*
 ```bash
 (VirtEnv) $ cmake ../ -DCMAKE_INSTALL_PREFIX=`python3 -c "import site; print(site.getsitepackages()[0])"`
 ```